stuartherbert/if-i-knew-then/index.md

 layout: book-chapter
 title: If I Knew Then
 prev: '&nbsp;'
-next: '<a href="feedback.html">Next: Feedback Most Welcome</a>'
+next: '<a href="preface.html">Next: Preface</a>'
 ---

 # If I Knew Then ...

 _Things we wish we'd known about software development before we graduated_

+Written by the members of [Voices From Industry](https://plus.google.com/communities/111699457416495663696)<br/>
 Edited By Stuart Herbert

 ## Editions

 First edition.
-Currently in production.
+Currently in draft.

 ## Available Formats